FritsHoogland/procstat/README.md

 cd procstat
 cargo build --release
 ```
-The executable can be found at `./target/release/procstat`
+The executable is available at `./target/release/procstat` after compilation (cargo build).
 The executable can also be run using cargo: `cargo run --release`.
 Please mind any switches must be set *after* adding `--` to the cargo run command.